Photon condensation from thermal sources and the limits of heat engines

-In Fig. \ref{fig:particlenumber} we show how these predictions compare with the results of a simulation of Eqs.\ \eqref{eq:nmdotmultimode} with realistic dye spectra and other parameters.
-The emission and absorption rates, $\Gamma_m^e, \Gamma_m^a$, are computed using the expressions and parameters in~\cite{kirton_thermalization_2015,kirton_nonequilibrium_2013}.
-We take $\epsilon = 0.25$ THz to match experiments~\cite{klaers_boseeinstein_2010,busley_sunlight-pumped_2023}, and $\omega_0-\omega_d=-100$ THz.
-The solid black curve shows the ground-state population obtained in the dye-pumped scenario, where we include all levels up to $m_{\mathrm{max}}=800$.
-The dashed black curve is the corresponding result for the simplified externally pumped case, where as above we include only two energy levels.
+In Fig. \ref{fig:particlenumber} we show how these predictions compare with the results of a simulation of Eqs.\ \eqref{eq:nmdotmultimode} with realistic dye spectra and other parameters~\cite{klaers_boseeinstein_2010,busley_sunlight-pumped_2023}.
+The emission and absorption rates, $\Gamma_m^e, \Gamma_m^a$, are computed using the expressions in~\cite{kirton_thermalization_2015,kirton_nonequilibrium_2013}, with parameters chosen to fit the rhodamine-6G spectrum~\cite{schmitt_absorption_2024}\footnote{ We use $S=0.5, \Omega=5~\mathrm{ps}^{-1}, \gamma=2\pi \times 50\,\mathrm{ps}^{-1}, g=7~\mathrm{ns}^{-1}$, in the notation of \cite{kirton_thermalization_2015}}.
+We take $\omega_d/2\pi=556$ THz, $\epsilon/2\pi = 40$ GHz, and $(\omega_0-\omega_d)/2\pi=-50$ THz.
+The solid black curve shows the ground-state population obtained in the dye-pumped scenario, where we include $m_{\mathrm{max}}+1=3700$ levels.
+The dashed black curve is the corresponding result for the simplified thermally pumped case, where as above we include only two energy levels.
 We take the higher one to be at $\omega_s=\omega_d$, so that the predicted condensation thresholds, $T_h=T_c\omega_s/(\omega_s-\omega_0)$, are the same in both cases.
 The corresponding value is marked with the black arrow, and can be seen to be in perfect agreement with the numerical results.
 It may be noted that, although the condensation thresholds in the dye-pumped and thermally-pumped cases are the same, for this choice of $\omega_s$, the occupation numbers differ greatly.
-This is because for the dye-pumped case there are $N_d=10^9$ molecules, each coupled to a mode of the hot reservoir, while in the externally pumped case we have instead the $g_s\sim 10^2$ degenerate levels at $\omega_s$.
+This difference reflects the number of states pumped by the hot reservoir, which is $N_d=10^9$ and $g_s=7.5\times 10^{4}$ in the two cases shown.